Preheat oven to 325 degrees. Line baking pan with parchment paper and/or spray well with nonstick cooking spray and set aside. (See notes)

 24 cupcakes (bake for 18-20 minutes)

 Regardless of how you bake this cake recipe, be sure to use lighter-colored baking pans (or glass).
-Using a darker Teflon will give you darker, crispier edges that don't really have a place in vanilla cake, in my humble opinion.
+Using a darker pan will give you darker, crispier edges that don't really have a place in coconut cake, in my humble opinion.